 This is a legal agreement between you and us.
 Every leaseholder has a responsibility for making sure that terms and conditions are met.

 Your lease includes a plan showing your property.
 It will show what was included in the sale, such as:

-We are responsible for the main structure of the building, the shared parts and any shared services to your building or estate.
+We are responsible for the main structure of the building, common areas and any shared services.
+This may include:

 We will also:

-Your full responsibilities as a leaseholder will be set out in your lease.
+Your responsibilities will be set out in your lease.

 You are responsible for: